NordicHPC/sonar/doc/HOWTO-DAEMON.md

 ```

 If there is a `domain` then it must have the form `.x.y.z` with at least one element.
 It will be
 appended to all slurm prefix names in every NodeRange value to form full node names.
+(Bug in v0.18:
+it is not actually appended in nodelists in jobs.)
+The `domain` setting is disallowed if the
+`global.hostname-only` setting is true.

 If `on-startup` is `true` then a cluster operation will be executed every time the daemon is
 started, in addition to according to the cadence.